Next post : ADHD paralysis vs. executive dysfunction: The real link chevron-right

 CBT will help you unpick that self-image and find the self-compassion you deserve to manage your symptoms.

 It’s also important to note that there is research currently going into the relationship between ADHD medication and the menstrual cycle.
-The stimulant drugs that often are included in ADHD medication can respond differently to estrogen that is elevated at various points of the cycle.
+The stimulant drugs that are often included in ADHD medication can respond differently to estrogen that is elevated at various points of the cycle.

 Some specialists are recommending that ADHD medication in women is titrated, or continually adjusted and measured based on this.